 Northfield Hospital + Clinics and Phelps Memorial Health Center show the power of giving scheduled patients actionable next steps.
 Not only does this help patients remember and prepare for their appointments, but allowing patients to self-service takes hours of work off of your staff.
 What’s more, data from KLAS Research shows that patients want self-service options and will even select a provider based on available digital offerings.

-If you’re interested in the possibilities of integrating options like these with MEDITECH, reach out today:
+If you’re interested in the possibilities of integrating options like these with MEDITECH, book a quick call with a Luma + MEDITECH expert.:

 We’re thrilled to announce that Luma is now fully integrated into one of the healthcare industry’s top electronic health record providers to deliver powerful new capabilities to the thousands of healthcare providers that use the MEDITECH Expanse EHR.
 This integration will provide new and powerful features for the thousands of healthcare providers that use the Expanse platform.